rachaelbabister/tomahawk-tactics/README.md

 Python was used to create this interactive command-line game.

+--
 ### Frameworks, Libraries & Programs Used

 - [Lucid](https://lucid.app/) - to create Flow Charts.
 - [Codeanywhere](https://app.codeanywhere.com/) - cross-platform cloud IDE to deploy workspace environment to Github.
-- [Github](https://github.com/) - to store and display all files and assets for the website.
+- [Github](https://github.com/) - to store and display all files and assets for the project.
-- [Heroku](https://heroku.com/) - to deploy and host the dynamic back-end Python game.
+- [Heroku](https://heroku.com/) - to deploy and host the logical game.

+--
 ### Deployment

 The game was written within CodeAnywhere, committed to GitHub to store as a local repository, and then deployed to Heroku.
 To deploy on Heroku, follow these steps: